 The Sea World behind the scenes tour it’s pretty amazing!
 Focusing on rehabilitating animals and conservation you get an up close look at animals you love!

 In my line of work I get some pretty cool opportunities like this Sea World behind the scenes tour!
-They offer something similar to the public where you can get up close and personal with the animals you love, learn about how they rehabilitate those who have been injured, and touch animals you may not otherwise have the opportunity to interact with.
+They offer something similar to the public where you can get up close and personal with the animals you love.
+Learning about how they rehabilitate them is shared too.
+Here’s what it’s all about.
+Sponsored visit.

 How often do you get to touch a penguin??!!
 A trainer came out with this fella’ and talked to a small group of us about how they care for him and answered questions.
 Of course it was a great picture taking opportunity, and definitely something she won’t forget.

 We went on a Sea World behind the scenes tour many many years ago when she was little and in a stroller.
 We remembered seeing the baby sharks and learning about how they helped animals that had been hurt.

 I knew we weren’t going to do that but when my girls saw this was an option they were ready to suit up and jump right in!!!
 Maybe next time…… 😉

 First we saw the Dolphin Days show with the rest of the audience.
 When the show was over and everyone cleared out we were able to take pictures with one of them and get splashed.

 It was a warm day so it didn’t take too long to dry off.
 Then it was off to the Orca Encounter where they explained what their sounds and movements meant.
 Really interesting.

 We sat in the middle VIP section which isn’t super close to the front.
 But as you can see we still had a great view of the show.